Home Previous TopicNext Topic

 In animal oocytes, chromosome decondensation can occur at this point, allowing RNA synthesis.
 Oocytes produce RNA required for production of proteins during the first few rounds of cell division after fertilization.
 After RNA synthesis is completed, oocytes can halt at diplotene for years before completing meiosis.

 5. Diakinesis: chromosomes remain paired only at termini - Chromosome condensation continues, and all four chromatids comprising the tetrad are now distinct.
 Each bivalent is clearly seen to contain 4 separate chromatids, with each pair of sister chromatids linked at their centromere, while non-sister chromatids that have crossed over are linked by chiasmata.
-This stage is good for counting as the chromosomes are short and thick, well dispersed in the cell.
-It is easy to get a good spread but this is a short stage.
-As diakinesis proceeds, the bivalent chromosomes shorten and thicken to become almost spherical so that the double nature of each half of the bivalents is undetectable.
+As diakinesis proceeds, the bivalent chromosomes shorten and thicken so that the double nature of each half of the bivalents is undetectable.
 Rod or ring bivalents are evident.
 The nuclear membrane disassembles and the bivalents attach themselves by their centromeres to the rapidly formed spindle.

 Diakinesis in Rye anthers